This environment variable may be used by any rule to decide whether it matches or not.

 Settings

-The Fuck has a few settings parameters which can be changed in ~/.thefuck/settings.py
+The Fuck has a few settings parameters which can be changed in ~/.thefuck/settings.py:

-– list of enabled rules, by defaultthefuck.conf.DEFAULT_RULES
+- rules– list of enabled rules, by default- thefuck.conf.DEFAULT_RULES;

-– disable colored output;priority
+- no_colors– disable colored output;

-Example of settings.py
+Example of settings.py:

 rules = ['sudo', 'no_command']